Close Menu

 45 Easy Acts of Kindness for November

 I love doing random acts of kindness.
-When someone returns the act, I appreciate this more than anyone can realize.
+When someone returns with an act, I appreciate this more than anyone can realize.
 Helping others is one of the most happiest feelings that I know.

-• Keep your friends even if you disagree with them.
-If you don’t like something they say, tell them before you cut them off as a friend.
+• Keep your friends close even if you disagree with them.
+If you don’t like something they say, tell them before cease your friendship and decide they aren’t a true friend.
+Discuss with people the issues so perhaps the problems can be fixed.
+Just cutting people out will never solve a problem.
 Everyone deserves respect especially our friends and family.
 Communication is key to having healthy friendships.

 • Be nice to your children – no more yelling, critical thinking, or physical punishment